board nominating and governance committee

 The entire Committee or any individual Committee member may be removed from office without cause by the affirmative vote of a majority of the Board of Directors.
 Any Committee member may resign effective upon giving oral or written notice to the Chairman of the Board of Directors, the Corporate Secretary or the Board of Directors (unless the notice specifies a later time for the effectiveness of such resignation).
 If the resignation of a Committee member is effective at a future time, the Board of Directors may elect a successor to take office when the resignation becomes effective.

-A chairperson of the Committee (the "Chairperson") may be designated by the Board of Directors based upon recommendations by the Committee, if any.
+A chairperson of the Committee (the “Chairperson”) may be designated by the Board of Directors based upon recommendations by the Committee, if any.
 In the absence of such designation, the members of the Committee may designate the Chairperson by majority vote of the full Committee membership.
-The Chairperson shall determine the agenda, the frequency and the length of meetings and shall have unlimited access to management and information.
+The Chairperson shall determine the agenda for meetings and shall have unlimited access to management and information.
 Such Chairperson shall establish such other rules as may from time to time be necessary and proper for the conduct of the business of the Committee.
 The Chairperson shall preside over any executive sessions of non-management Directors.

 The Committee may, by resolution passed by a majority of the Committee, designate one or more subcommittees, each subcommittee to consist of one or more members of the Committee.
 Any such subcommittee to the extent provided in the resolutions of the Committee and to the extent not limited by applicable law or listing standard, shall have and may exercise all the powers and authority of the Committee.
 Each subcommittee shall have such name as may be determined from time to time by resolution adopted by the Committee.
 Each subcommittee shall keep regular minutes of its meetings and report the same to the Committee or the Board of Directors when required.